joa-quim/GMTjl_doc/documentation/modules/clip.md

 - **C** or **end_clip_path** : -- *end_clip_path=true* or *end_clip_path=n*\
     Mark end of existing clip path(s).
 No input file will be processed.
-No projection information is needed unless \myreflink(frame}) has been selected as well.
+No projection information is needed unless \myreflink{frame} has been selected as well.
 With no arguments we terminate all active clipping paths.
 Experts may restrict the termination to just *n* of the active clipping path by passing that as the argument.